hafedhmili/cucumber-DA/README.md

 This runs Cucumber features using Cucumber's JUnit Platform Engine.
 The `Suite` annotation on the `RunCucumberTest` class tells JUnit to kick off Cucumber.

-## Use Gradle

-Open a command window and run:

-    cd gradle
-    ./gradlew test --rerun-tasks --info

-This runs Cucumber features using Cucumber's JUnit Platform Engine.
-The `Suite` annotation on the `RunCucumberTest` class tells JUnit to kick off Cucumber.

 ## Overriding options